setris/notes/git_memo.md

 with a file for your commit message, and git will wait until you have saved and closed the file containing your commit message (`-w`).
-Note that the `-w` switch is necessary for Sublime Text to interact with git properly; it makes Sublime wait for the file to be closed before returning.
+Note that the `-w` switch is necessary for Sublime Text to interact with git properly; it makes Sublime Text wait for the file to be closed before returning.

-### Show a more compact view of git log with full hashes of commits
+### Show a compact view of git log with full hashes of commits

     git log --pretty=oneline